Born: September 25, 1903 - Dvinsk, Russian Empire

 Rothko garnered many honors in the course of his career, including being invited to be one of the U.S. representatives at the Venice Biennale in 1958.
 Yet acclaim never seemed to sooth Rothko's embattled spirit, and he came to be known as an abrasive and combative character.
 When he was given an award by the Guggenheim Foundation, he refused it as a protest against the idea that art should be competitive.
 He was always confident and forthright in his beliefs: "I am not an Abstractionist," he once said.
 He distanced himself from the classification of his work as "non-objective color-filled painting."
 Instead he stressed that his paintings were based on human emotions of "tragedy, ecstasy, doom."
 He claimed that art was not about the perception of formal relationships, but was understandable in terms of human life.
 He also denied being a colorist - despite the fact that color was of primary importance to his paintings.

-Rothko often stood up for his beliefs, even they cost him dearly.
+Rothko often stood up for his beliefs, even if it cost him dearly.
 In what was surely a self-defeating act of retaliation, he refused a 1953 offer by the Whitney to purchase two of his paintings because of, "a deep sense of responsibility for the life my pictures will lead out in the world."
 Another pivotal project which would end unhappily was the series of murals he completed for the Seagram Building in 1958.
 Initially, the idea of incorporating his work within an architectural environment appealed to him, since he had great admiration for the chapels of Michelangelo and Vasari.
 He spent two years making three series of paintings for this building, but was not pleased with the first two sets; then he became dissatisfied with the idea that his paintings were to be hung in the opulent Four Seasons restaurant.
 Characteristically, Rothko's social ideals led him to quit the commission, as he could not reconcile his personal vision or his integrity as an artist with the ostentatious environment.

 In 1968, Rothko suffered an aortic aneurysm and spent three weeks in a hospital.
 This brush with death would shadow him for the rest of his life.
 He became resentful that his work was not being paid the proper respect and reverence he felt it deserved.
 He also began to worry that his art would have no major legacy, and this led him to work on his last major series, Black on Grays , which included twenty-five canvases and marked a clear deviation from his previous work.